You can purchase from this page directly by clicking the 'Purchase' link below.

 - Thickening, gelling

-These functions make water-soluble polymers suitable for a wide variety of applications including water treatment, paper processing, mineral processing, formulation of detergents, textile processing, the manufacture of personal care products, pharmaceuticals, petroleum production, enhanced oil recovery and formulation of surface coatings.
+These functions make water-soluble polymers suitable for a wide variety of applications including food processing, water treatment, paper processing, mineral processing, formulation of detergents, textile processing, the manufacture of personal care products, pharmaceuticals, petroleum production, enhanced oil and natural gas recovery, and formulation of surface coatings.
 These polymers often perform more than one function in any given application.

-Demand for many water-soluble polymers is growing at rates near or slightly higher than the gross domestic product (GDP), particularly in regions with expanding manufacturing sectors of the economy, as opposed to expanding service sectors.
-As manufacturing increasingly shifts from the United States, Western Europe and Japan to other regions such as Southeast Asia and China, the world's highest growth is migrating to these regions as well, particularly in segments such as adhesives, building products, paper, textiles and water treatment.
+Continued growth in water-soluble polymers is expected during 2012–2017.
+In general, demand for water-soluble polymers is growing at rates near or slightly higher than the gross domestic product (GDP), particularly in regions with expanding manufacturing sectors of the economy.
+As manufacturing increasingly shifts from the United States, Western Europe and Japan to other regions such as Southeast Asia and China, the world's highest growth is migrating to these regions as well.
 Increasing per capita consumption in economies with rapidly rising GDP such as China and Southeast Asia will also drive increased demand in segments such as food, personal care products and pharmaceuticals.